 Flack's research focuses on collective computation and its role in the emergence of robust structure and function in nature and society.
 A central philosophical issue behind this work is how nature overcomes subjectivity inherent in information processing systems to produce collective, ordered states.

 Although most of Flack's work now is of a computational nature, Flack has spent thousands of hours collecting large behavioral data sets, including highly resolved time-series, from animal societies, and she conducted the first behavioral knockout study on social systems.
 In that study, she designed an experiment to disable a critical conflict management function—policing—to quantify its role in social system robustness in an animal society.
 In addition to peer-reviewed publications, Flack enjoys writing popular science articles and book reviews.

-A few favorite places include Paia and Maui's north shore, Big Sur, maybe parts of East Berlin in the summer, the Storm King Art Center in Mountainville, New York, Telluride, the Weminuche Wilderness, the Grand Canyon of the Tuolumne River, the Grand Tetons, Corsica, Chang Mai, Tanzania, Patagonia, Kyoto, Venice, Morocco, and all of the desert southwest—particularly Santa Fe, NM, which Flack considers her home.
-Flack lives with David Krakauer, two cats, including one Tonkinese cat, and a dog, who are best buddies.
-She would have one Tonkinese cat for each harpooner and mate in Moby Dick, but for some reason David does not think this is a good idea. . .
+A few favorite places include Maui's north shore, Big Sur, the Storm King Art Center in Mountainville, New York, Telluride, the Weminuche Wilderness, the Grand Canyon of the Tuolumne River, the Grand Tetons, Corsica, Chang Mai, Tanzania, Patagonia, Kyoto, Venice, Morocco, and all of the desert southwest—particularly Santa Fe, NM, which Flack considers her home.
+Flack has two cats, including one Tonkinese cat.